 We will use both Rabbit \cite{CHABAOPLWECAGR02} and Cassie Blue to illustrate our developments in the paper.
 Experiments will be conducted exclusively on Cassie.
-Rabbit is 2D biped with five links, four actuated joints, and a mass of mass of 32~Kg; see Fig.~\ref{fig:Rabbit_Pic}.
-Each leg weighs 10 kg, with 6.8 kg on thigh and 3.2 kg on shin.
+Rabbit is a 2D biped with five links, four actuated joints, and a mass of 32~Kg; see Fig.~\ref{fig:Rabbit_Cassie}.
+Each leg weighs 10 kg, with 6.8 kg on each thigh and 3.2 kg on each shin.

 The bipedal robot shown in Fig.~\ref{fig:Cassie_WaveField}, named Cassie Blue, is designed and built by Agility Robotics.
 The robot weighs 32kg.
-It has 7 deg of freedom on each leg, 5 of which are actuated by motors and 2 are constrained by springs; see Fig. \ref{fig: Cassie_Kinematics}.
+It has 7 deg of freedom on each leg, 5 of which are actuated by motors and 2 are constrained by springs; see Fig. \ref{fig:Rabbit_Cassie}.
 A floating base model of Cassie has 20 degrees of freedom.
 Each foot of the robot is blade-shaped and provides 5 holonomic constraints when it is on ground.
 Though each of Cassie's legs has approximately 10 kg of mass, most of the mass is concentrated on the upper part of the leg.
 In this regard, the mass distribution of Rabbit is a bit more typical of bipedal robots, which is why we include the Rabbit model in the paper.

 The remainder of the paper is organized as follows.
 Section \ref{Sec:Angular Momentum} and \ref{Sec:LIP} introduce angular momentum and the LIP model.
 In Section \ref{Sec:Controller}, we show how to predict the evolution of angular momentum with a LIP model and how to use the prediction to decide foot placement.
 This provides a feedback controller that will stabilize a 3D LIP.
 In Section \ref{sec:ImplementOnCassie}, we provide our path to implementing the controller on Cassie Blue.
 Additional reference trajectories are required beyond a path for the swing foot, and we provide ``an intuitive'' method for their design.
 Section \ref{Sec:Experiment} addresses several practical challenges associated with the passage from simulation to experimental implementation on Cassie.
 Section \ref{Sec:ExperimentResults} shows the experiment results.
 Conclusion are give in Sect.~\ref{Sec:Conclusion}.